SIDN/ietf-rpp-core/src/draft-wullink-rpp-core.md

 All processes related to a provisioning object in RPP MUST exist under the `/{collection}/{id}/processes/{process_name}` path.

-The server operation MAY decide for which processes such resources are existing, whether they only exist for the currently running processes or also for completed or cancelled processes.
+The server operator MAY decide for which processes such resources are existing, whether they only exist for the currently running processes or also for completed or cancelled processes.
 The period for which completed processes remain available for retrieval is defined by server policy.

 ### Generic proces interface